szymel2020/Lesson-1-JavaScript/README.md

-Lesson 1 JavaScript
-Lesson 1 JavaScript
+This is only Lesson about JavaScript.